zackschuster/ng-app/README.md

 # IE11 Support

-Currently only the following APIs need to be polyfilled for ng-app to work in IE11:

-- `Map`
-- `Set`
-- `Promise`
+ng-app is written in post-ES2015 syntax, so it will need to be compiled to ES5

+ng-app only needs polyfills for the following APIs:
 - `fetch`
 - `AbortController`
+- `Promise`